-In order to qualify, the disabled veteran must provide a copy of his or her Department of Defense Form 214, commonly known as the DD214.
+To qualify, the disabled veteran must provide a copy of his or her Department of Defense Form 214, commonly known as the DD214.
 Every veteran who served on active duty will have been given a DD214, even if the veteran began service as a reservist or guardsman.
 The DD214 will also list the conditions under which the veteran was discharged.
-In order to be eligible for the expanded exemption, that discharge must have been under honorable conditions.
+To be eligible for the expanded exemption, that discharge must have been under honorable conditions.
 The most common form will be the honorable discharge and the general discharge under honorable conditions, but any form of release from active duty under honorable conditions satisfies this requirement.